WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 - Failure (being hit by a bug) = having a life and one point deducted and then restarting
 - The bugs move at random speeds which are reset after every success or failure

-You can play the game by [clicking here][1]
+[CLICK][1] to play

 ## Installation

 Clone/download this repository and then open the index.html file to play the game

 ## Development